 - Make sure all your passengers are seated prior to getting underway

 - Never operate the boat with someone sitting on the bow, seat back, gunwale, or transom where they could easily fall into the water

-If you own your boat, you may want to consider investing into devices to prevent propeller strikes.
+If you own your boat, you may want to consider investing in devices to prevent propeller strikes.

 The best time to plan for a safe boat trip is before you’re on the water.
-All of us at Sam & Ash, LLP wish you a fun lake trip.
+All of us at Sam & Ash Injury Law wish you a fun lake trip.
 We hope these tips keep you and your family safe through the summer and beyond.